Voter Registration

 Update Your Voter Registration

 Your signature naturally changes over time.
-If it has been more than 7 years since you last updated your signature for voter registration, it would be wise to Update Your Voter Registration so your signature matches the one they have on file.
+If it has been more than 4 years since you last updated your signature for voter registration, it is important to Update Your Voter Registration by filling out, signing and submitting a new voter registration form so that your signature on file matches your current signature.

 If your signature or identifying mark has changed, please update your signature by downloading the Voter Registration Application, (Espanol) (Kreyol).
 Voter Registration forms may also be found at any public library, tax collector office or Supervisor of Elections Office.